| Crates.io | helios-sof |

 let ndjson = run_view_definition(view, bundle, ContentType::NdJson)?;

-// Apache Parquet (planned)
+// Apache Parquet (columnar binary format)

 let parquet = run_view_definition(view, bundle, ContentType::Parquet)?;